Morningstar88/Morningstar-Abraxas-Collections/GUARDIAN.md

 ## Mediation is Requested

-Like the defendant, The Guardian, I too, seek a speedy resolution.
+Like the defendant, The Guardian, I too seek a speedy resolution.
 I present my case in writing.
 I would also prefer to resolve this case with no trial.
 I am open to mediation, as long as I get a financial settlement.

 ## How The Guardian's Biased Vaccine Coverage Damaged UK Society, Business, and my Personal Income from February 2020 to Summer 2023